About Ankle Sprain

-An ankle sprain occurs when the strong ligaments that support the ankle stretch beyond their limits and tear.
 Ankle sprains are common injuries that occur among people of all ages.
-They range from mild to severe, depending upon how much damage there is to the ligaments.
+They occur when the strong ligaments that support the ankle stretch beyond their limits and tear.
 Without proper treatment and rehabilitation, a more severe sprain can weaken your ankle—making it more likely that you will injure it again.
 Repeated ankle sprains can lead to long-term problems, including chronic ankle pain, arthritis, and ongoing instability.
 Our orthopedic surgeons and sports medicine providers work with you on developing a specialized treatment plan with your goals in mind with a team dedicated to helping you every step of the way.

 - Tenderness to touch

 Certain people are at greater risk for ankle sprain.

 - Health history: People who have previously sprained their ankle are at a higher risk for re-injury.